Bizzabo vs Cvent: A Comprehensive Comparison

 Bizzabo offers native broadcasting with RTMPS ingestion from OBS, Restream, and vMix, simulive sessions, breakout rooms, and captioning in 81 languages.
 The virtual experience is integrated: in-person attendees interact in the same session chat as remote viewers through the mobile app.
 For teams running hybrid conferences, this unified approach avoids the "two separate events" problem.

 For webinar-heavy organizations, Cvent's expanded portfolio is now broader than Bizzabo's.
 The question is whether the acquired products will feel unified or stitched together.
-Forrester noted that Splash still operates independently 18 months after acquisition, raising questions about how quickly ON24 and Goldcast will be fully integrated.
+Forrester noted that Splash still operates independently 18 months after acquisition, raising questions about how quickly ON24 and Goldcast will reach full integration.
+For deeper coverage of Cvent's expanding webinar portfolio, see Cvent vs. ON24.

 Bizzabo vs. Cvent vs. ZoomInfo: Which should you choose?

-These three tools serve different functions in your event program, and the right answer depends on what you're trying to accomplish.
+These three tools serve different functions in your event program.
+The right answer depends on what you are trying to accomplish.

 Choose Bizzabo if: